Category Archives: Iowa

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely surveyed, or an item that is being separated, will call for a survey to find the new corners as well as whole lot lines in Iowa, which should be completely marked so they will never ever come to be lost.
+Land that has never ever been exactly surveyed, or an item that is being divided, will certainly require a survey to find the new corners and also great deal lines in Iowa, which need to be permanently noted so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.